amjad-sahi/Aspose.Cells-for-Cloud/README.md

 ## Aspose.Cells for Cloud

 [Aspose.Cells for Cloud](http://www.aspose.com/products/cells/cloud) is a REST API that helps you create, manipulate and convert spreadsheets in the cloud.
-Developers can convert Excel XLS and XLSX spreadsheets to different formats like PDF, HTML, ODS, XPS, CSV, TIFF and others.
+Developers can convert Excel XLS, XLSX, XLSB, XLTX and XLTM spreadsheets to different formats like PDF, HTML, ODS, XPS, CSV, TIFF and others.

 This repository contains [Examples](Examples), Plugins and [SDKs](SDKs) for [Aspose.Cells for Cloud](http://www.aspose.com/products/cells/cloud)